Elegary/todo-isn/README.md

-# todo-isn
+# What is ToDo ISN ?
-A simple To Do list manager created with PHP for a school project
+This is a simple To Do list manager created with PHP for a school project.

 # Visit the result
 Visit https://toudou.xyz to see what it looks in production !